Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 If a character incurs an injury that is Severe (3), Critical (2), or Fatal (1), they will die in a given number of rounds.
 To prevent their death, another player within 5ft must roll a Medicine check with the specified difficulty.
-If the roll is successful, the character is stabilized with 1 HP and they are back in the fight, but Crippled.
+If the roll is successful, the character is stabilized with 1 HP and are back in the fight, but are now Crippled.
-A Crippled character has their Movement Speed reduced by half until their next Rest.

 > While incapacitated, all attacks on the character are Trivial (+3) and increase the level of injury by one.